agitkaplan/Avesta/README.md

 # Avesta Setting Manager
-This is a setting manager software which is integrated with software development processes.
+Avesta is a setting manager software which is integrated with software development processes.

-There will be more details on this document when the project advanced technically.
+It provides an encypted key vault for both your secrets and setting.

+It also provides secure a setting deployment module which will work on a "deployment instructions" so that you do not need to expose your setting through deployment process.

+It has setting comparison module which will be capable of producing deployment instructions so that you enclose the difference between your applications' settings.

+# The project's principles are as below
+* Simplicity
+* Security
+* Reliability